jes-sherborne/secret-server/docs/ubuntu-installation-guide.md

 ## Add your server certificate files

 You need to get the certificate files for your server to work.
-Assuming that these files are on your local machine, you can do something like this:

 If you running on a cloud service like AWS, you will need to connect to the instance via SSH.
-You can use `scp` to upload your key files like this:
+Assuming that these files are on your local machine, you can use `scp` to upload your key files like this:

 ```bash
 # Run on your local machine, not the secret-server instance